celinekalbermatten/EPCE/README.md

 The file `reduce_tiled_dataset.py` reduces the created dataset to a certain percentage of it.
 More information can be found in the part about the [dataset](#dataset).

 The file `dataloader.py` defines a custom HDR class that loads LDR and HDR images.
 It provides methods to transform the images into tensors and organize the into a dictionary.
-MAYBE MENTION THE DECREASE DATA SIZE FUNCTION

 The file `EPCE_model.py` implements a neural network architecture for HDR image processing and enhancement.
 It includes modules for curve estimation using polynomial functions, pixel-wise learning for image refinement and a Pyramid-Path Vision Transformer (PPViT) with transformer blocks, attention mechanisms and up- and downsampling layers, enabling advanced HDR image reconstruction.